Monthly Archives: June 2016

 In addition to her great physical accomplishments, Diane has a great view on goal setting.
 In fact, she has always objected to the notion that she has vision loss.
 Thought she has lost her physical ability to see, she still has vision for who and what she can be and what she can achieve.
 Diane does not allow herself to set limits on what she can do.
 She always looks at SMART goals and says that often times, you won’t know if a goal is attainable or realistic until you try it.
 She recommends setting an initial goal that you want to achieve and making this goal number two.
 Then set another goal that is higher than what you originally thought possible.
 This is goal number one.
 Then, if everything is going against you, set a lower goal which would be goal number three.
 Diane says to aim for goal one, be happy with goal two, and be OK with goal three.

 Diane believes that you have more in you than you think.
 Goal setting is the way to realize what you can achieve.
-To contact Diane, email email@example.com.
+To learn more or contact Diane, go to https://blindironvision.com/.

 If you’ve been with a fitness routine for a while, you know it’s easy to get bored or possibly even plateau in your progress.
 To change things up, incorporate these five uncommon exercises into your program.